MQuenu/Mirage-DBLa/README.md

 #### Pipeline_mapping_dbla_genomes.sh ####

-This script can be used to map amplicon DBLa reads to a genome fasta file.
+This script can be used to map amplicon DBLa reads to a reference genome fasta file.
 Use the fasta output of QCcleanup.sh as an input file fo the input amplicon sequences.

 Usage: